Coat of arms of Weert

-The coat of arms of the municipality and city of Weert in Limburg in the Netherlands was assigned to the municipality on 16 November 1977 by royal decree by the High Council of Nobility.
+The coat of arms of the municipality and town of Weert in Limburg in the Netherlands was assigned to the municipality on 16 November 1977 by royal decree by the High Council of Nobility.
 It replaced the first coat of arms from 1918.

 History

 The heerlijkheid Weert already existed in the eleventh century.
 From the 11th century until 1530 the heerlijkheid was in the possession of the dukes of Horn.
 The chevron initially appeared on a counter seal, likely at the end of fourteenth century.
-From 1736 the chevron appeared in the city seal.
+From 1736 the chevron appeared in the town seal.
 The origins remain unknown.
+The municipal archives of Weert mention the following about the seal: